awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-secindex.md

 Unlike the primary key, which is generated from the `@DynamoDbPartitionKey` and `@DynamoDbSortKey` annotations, the enhanced client does not automatically generate the secondary indexes\.
 These indexes are configured and created when the table is created\.

 The following example builds the two indexes for the `Thread` table\.
 The [builder](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/model/CreateTableEnhancedRequest.Builder.html) parameter has methods to configure both types of indexes as shown after comment lines 1 and 2\.
-You use the index builder's `indexName()` method to associate the index names specified in the data class' annotations with the intended type of index\.
+You use the index builder's `indexName()` method to associate the index names specified in the data class annotations with the intended type of index\.

-This code configures all of the tables attributes to end up in both indexes after comment lines 3 and 4\.
-More information about [attribute projections](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html#LSI.Projections) is available in the DynamoDB Developer Guide\.
+This code configures all of the table attributes to end up in both indexes after comment lines 3 and 4\.
+More information about [attribute projections](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html#LSI.Projections) is available in the *Amazon DynamoDB Developer Guide*\.

 ```
     public static void createMessageThreadTable(DynamoDbTable<MessageThread> messageThreadDynamoDbTable, DynamoDbClient dynamoDbClient) {
         messageThreadDynamoDbTable.createTable(b -> b
                 // 1.
-Generate the GSI
+Generate the GSI.
                 .globalSecondaryIndices(gsi -> gsi.indexName("SubjectLastPostedDateIndex")
                         // 3.
-Populate the GSI with all attributes
+Populate the GSI with all attributes.
                         .projection(p -> p
                                 .projectionType(ProjectionType.ALL))
                 )
                 // 2.
-Generate the LSI
+Generate the LSI.
                 .localSecondaryIndices(lsi -> lsi.indexName("ForumLastPostedDateIndex")
                         // 4.
 Populate the LSI with all attributes.
                         .projection(p -> p